mastodon/documentation/content/en/entities/Account.md

 ---
 title: Account
-description: Represents a user of Mastodon and their associated profile.
+summary: Represents a user of Mastodon and their associated profile.
 menu:
   docs:
     parent: entities